-Jeff Harmon, COMTA Vice Chair (Public Member) - Term ends 2016
+Cliff Korn, COMTA Vice Chair (Distinguished Contributor) - Term ends 2018

 Patricia Maloney, Ph.D., president of Higher Education Consulting and Research, is an experienced higher education professional and scholar with a background in higher education administration and policy at public and private colleges and universities, in state systems of higher education, higher education associations, and research organizations.
 Dr. Maloney received her Ph.D. in higher education at the University at Buffalo.
 She publishes and presents frequently on higher education research and policy issues.
 She is a faculty member in the online Master of Science program at Drexel University.
 She is immediate past president of the Higher Education Group of Washington, DC, and a member of the Association for the Study of Higher Education.

 Randy Swenson, D.C., Commissioner (Educator) - Term ends 2018